iotJumpway/Intel-Examples/Intel-Movidius/IDC-Classification/README.md

 **Invasive Ductal Carcinoma (IDC) Classification Using Computer Vision & IoT** is made up of 7 core applications:

-- **Trainer:** A training program that allows you to train a convolutional neural network using a local Linux machine (CPU or GPU).
+- **Trainer:** A training program that allows you to train a convolutional neural network using a local Linux machine.
 - **DevCloudTrainer:** A training program that allows you to train a convolutional neural network using Intel® AI DevCloud.
 - **Evaluator:** An evaluation program for evaluating your model.
 - **Classifier:** A classification program for testing your model.